 Open any social feed and someone is glorifying the grind.
 Up at four.
 Cold plunge.
 Bulletproof coffee.
 Three meetings before sunrise.
 Bed at midnight.
 The aesthetic of grinding has been mistaken for the substance of achievement.
 It is not the same thing.
 The people who actually win, year after year, do something quieter and harder.
+They protect their recovery.
+They guard their sleep.
+They turn down opportunities that would tip them into burnout.
+None of this looks heroic on a feed, which is exactly why the grind aesthetic still sells.

 Performance is what you can sustain.
 Everything else is a sprint with a hidden price tag.